Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 This example highlights the key difference between a reactive stream and a channel.
 A reactive stream is a higher-order functional concept.
 While the channel _is_ a stream of elements, the reactive stream defines a recipe on how the stream of elements is produced.
-It becomes the actual stream of elements on _subscription_.
-Each subscriber may receive the same or a different stream of elements, depending on how the corresponding implementation of `Publisher` works.
+It becomes the actual stream of elements when _collected_.
+Each collector may receive the same or a different stream of elements, depending on how the corresponding implementation of `Publisher` works.

-The [publish] coroutine builder, that is used in the above example, launches a fresh coroutine on each subscription.
+The [publish] coroutine builder, that is used in the above example, does not launch a coroutine, but every [collect][org.reactivestreams.Publisher.collect] invocation launches a coroutine.
-Every [Publisher.collect][org.reactivestreams.Publisher.collect] invocation creates a fresh subscription.
 We have two of them in this code and that is why we see "Begin" printed twice.

 In Rx lingo this is called a _cold_ publisher.
 Many standard Rx operators produce cold streams, too.
-We can iterate over them from a coroutine, and every subscription produces the same stream of elements.
+We can collect them from a coroutine, and every collector gets the same stream of elements.

 **WARNING**: It is planned that in the future a second invocation of `consumeEach` method on an channel that is already being consumed is going to fail fast, that is